A Survey on Speech Deepfake Detection: Fully Deepfake detection

-\textbf{Other possible directions} Other research endeavours have aimed to develop alternative types of features contributing to anti-spoofing detection.
-Deng et al. \cite{deng2022detection} investigate the energy loss in pauses between words and the high-frequency range caused by spoofing algorithms.
-Yadav et al. \cite{yadav2023assd} explore the utilization of compression coding metadata information solely from the compressed bit-stream as a feature, which overcomes detection problems for compressed speech, such as Advanced Audio Coding (AAC) compressed audio.
-Xue et al. \cite{xue2023cross} construct face embeddings from spectrograms to describe speaker information such as gender, and mouth shape, and concatenate face features and audio features as the front-end.
-Liu et al. \cite{Liu2023betray} convert mono audio signals to dual channels, encoding and processing each channel signal separately to capture different detail cues for anti-spoofing detection.
+\textbf{Other directions} Other research endeavours have aimed to develop alternative types of features contributing to speech Deepfake detection.
+Deng et al. \cite{deng2022detection} investigate the energy loss in pauses between words and the high-frequency range caused by Deepfake algorithms.
+Yadav et al. \cite{yadav2023assd} explore the utilization of compression coding metadata information solely from the compressed bit-stream as a feature, which overcomes detection problems for compressed speech.
+Xue et al. \cite{xue2023cross} construct face embeddings from spectrograms to describe speaker information and combine face features and speech features as the front-end.
+Liu et al. \cite{Liu2023betray} convert mono audio signals to dual channels, encoding and processing each channel signal separately to capture different detail cues for speech Deepfake detection.